 The point is: If “Let It Go” has ever played on loop in your minivan, you have Hans Christian Andersen to thank.

 In Odense I heard about another fairytale Hans wrote.

 One of his earliest.
 And under the radar.
 It’s called The Tallow Candle.
 And it’s about a candle that did not feel appreciated.

 How perfect is that?
-I’m in Denmark in 2020 to talk about something else that’s also underappreciated: The email newsletter.
+I’m in Denmark to talk about something else that’s also underappreciated: The email newsletter.

 (…and which also has the ability to illuminate.
 To light things up.
 To burn a lasting and long-term slow burn… but now that entire metaphor is just being overwritten isn’t it?)

-In Denmark I shared three important things your email newsletter needs in 2020.
+In Denmark I shared three important things your email newsletter needs.
 But I had only a little more than an hour.
 So I needed to nip and tuck my comments a bit.